-The roadmap for FRM for S3 over Sea Ice is based on several years of experience from related validation and calibration efforts for ENVISAT, ICESat-1/2, CryoSat, SARAL/AltiKa.
+The roadmap for FRM for S3 over Sea Ice is based on several years of experience from related validation and calibration efforts for ENVISAT, ICESat-1/2, CryoSat, SARAL/AltiKa, and the experiences made within the original St3TART project.
 We are challenged compared to e.g. the inland water, as the sea ice environment is a remote and harsh environment to work and operate in, however, despite the challenges we have defined the FRM and in situ needs and suggested future scenarios to support the S3 STM Cal/Val.